johnforester/omt-2025-visionOS/README.md

 # visionOS Starter Project - One More Thing 2025

+# GO TO BRANCH jf/visionOS-26 for the new stuff (requires Xcode 26)

 ## 🎯 Overview

 This starter project showcases four primary view modes available in visionOS: